 3. Choose your channels

-Social media posts tend to be the easiest and least time-consuming type of content to create.
+Social media posts tend to be the easiest and least time-consuming type of content to create, but at the same time, it’s good to consider how you can use video content to promote your brand — even if planning and making videos means you need to invest more of your time and effort.
 However, make sure that your content calendar is not just a social media calendar, but that it includes other more in-depth content as well.

 Press releases, expert articles and guest blogs should be included in your communications and marketing plan for the year, as they are likely to bring more value to your potential customers by providing more information.